 Michael Prosserman found his passion for B-Boying (“break dancing”) at a very young age.
 By the time he was three, Michael was already standing on his head while watching Saturday morning cartoons.

 Michael grew Unity from a group of volunteers to employing eighty staff, raising $7 million and having an impact on the lives of over 250,000 youth.
 Michael has facilitated groups from Asia to Europe to the Canadian Arctic.
 Michael speaks from lived experience, bringing a practical, innovative approach to coaching, consulting and teaching.
+Michael’s new book Building Unity shares practical steps to launch, lead and leave a sustainable organization.
 Michael is an instructor at the University of Toronto for the Non-Profit Leadership for Impact certificate.
 Michael has travelled the world as a competitive B-Boy, placing first in over twenty-six battles.
-Michael has been featured in over sixty major media outlets in Canada including Maclean’s, Toronto Star, Globe and Mail, CBC, CTV and CityTV.
-Michael is currently the CEO of EPIC Leadership (www.epicleadership.ca), a firm focused on helping social impact leaders build sustainable organizations.
-Michael serves on the board of directors of several charities including Big Brothers and Big Sisters of Toronto, JAYU and RISE Arts and Community Services.
+Michael has been featured in over sixty major media outlets in Canada including Maclean’s, Toronto Star, and CBC.
+Michael is currently the CEO of EPIC Leadership, a firm focused on helping social impact leaders build sustainable organizations.
+Michael serves on the board of directors of several charities including Big Brothers Big Sisters of Toronto, JAYU and RISE Arts and Community Services.
 He has a strong passion for making the world a better place in a responsible way.